5l1v3r1/killer/README.md

 Screen:
 <img src="https://i.imgur.com/vN2IyLs.png">
 # Small Explaining:
-Killer is a tool has created in order to help attackers in more of systems pawning specialy it has a simple backdoors and clean algorimths.
+Killer is a tool has created in order to help attackers in more of systems pawning specialy it has a simple backdoors <br />
+and clean algorimths.
 * attacker could be use this to pawn multi-systems ( Unix-Like / Windows-Like ) shell [remote command execution]
 * attacker could upgrade the pawned session with some bash/bach commands only